 5. Breathability And Ventilation

 The vest and your clothes could end up rubbing on your skin, causing blisters.
+Suffering from these setbacks could cause you to stop exercising, hence ruining your momentum.

 6. Type Of Padding